 - Charlotte Mason Inspired High School Fine Arts course

 You can purchase and start any of the courses at any time, but the membership only opens a few times a year.
-It is open next from August 8th-15th, 2021.
+It is open right now from May 1st – May 9th, 2022.
 If you have any questions about how we have taught music in our homeschool that I have not answered, feel free to comment below!